Can Local Learning Match Self-Supervised Backpropagation?: Training details

-\paragraph{Simulation for Figure \ref{fig_cnn} C}: We repeat the above simulation for STL10, except that we remove spatial dependence in the last layer for `CLAPP++' and `CLAPP++DFB'.
+\paragraph{Simulation for Figure \ref{fig_cnn}C}: We repeat the experiments on STL10, except that we remove spatial dependence in the last layer for `CLAPP++' and `CLAPP++DFB'.
 In this way, they use the same last layer objective ($\BPL$) as model `CLAPP++ (no spatial dependence)', so the comparison with BP-SSL gradients are fair across these learning rules.
 The classification performance on STL10 does not change if we remove the spatial dependence of the last layer.
 CLAPP++ reaches 78.63\% accuracy, and CLAPP++DFB reaches 79.01\% accuracy.
-After the simulation, we freeze the encoder at 100 epochs (or other number of epochs in figure \ref{fig:grad_by_ep}), and evaluate the gradient aligment to BP-CLAPP++ on the held out test dataset.
+After simulation, we freeze the encoder at 100 epochs (or other number of epochs in Figure \ref{fig:grad_by_ep}) and evaluate the gradient alignment to BP-CLAPP++ on the held out test dataset.